How to Create a Social Media Calendar in 5 steps

 Consistency will.

-There is nothing worse than getting your audience used to seeing five posts per week and then giving them the silent treatment for days.
+Nothing is worse than getting your audience used to seeing five posts per week and then giving them the silent treatment for days.

 This comes off as sloppy.
-And with an oversaturated market, they'll easily convert to a different online community where they feel the brand is taking care of their needs.
+In an oversaturated market, customers will easily convert to a different online community where they feel the brand cares for their needs.

 6. It lowers repetition and improves diversity

-You can kiss content fatigue goodbye if you have a social media content calendar.
+You can kiss content fatigue goodbye if you have a social media calendar.

-When you're in a tight race and have to produce lots of social media content under pressure, you'll likely become repetitive.
+You'll likely become repetitive when you're in a tight race and have to produce lots of social media content under pressure.

 You simply won't have time to: